rich-newman/sudoku-killer-kenken-futoshiki-kakuro-solver/readme.md

 ## Description

-A generic solver for Sudoku, Futoshiki, Killer and other puzzles based on grids of numbers with constraints.
+A generic solver for Sudoku, Futoshiki, Killer, KenKen, Kakuro and other puzzles based on grids of numbers with constraints.

 Note that whilst this code can solve the puzzle types listed above it has no nice user interface.
-In particular you need to set up a new puzzle to solve in code.
+In particular you have to use code to set up a new puzzle to be solved.

 ## Background

 On a long flight recently I picked up a paper copy of the UK Times.
-This has several pages of puzzles every day and I entertained myself by attempting to solve them.
+This has many pages of puzzles every day and I entertained myself by attempting to solve them.

 The Times has several Sudokus daily.
-It also has several other very similar puzzle types where the solver is expected to fill in a grid of numbers based on certain constraints.
+It also has a few other very similar puzzle types where the solver is expected to fill in a grid of numbers based on certain constraints.

 Having tried several of these I realized that these were all basically the same puzzle, and that they lent themselves to a generic solution which could be implemented in code.